I firmly believe summer mornings should include pancakes. Lemon Blueberry Pancakes.

 - baking powder

 - vanilla extract

-Measure and add 1-1/4 cups flour, 1 tablespoon baking soda, 2 teaspoons sugar, 1/4 teaspoon salt and the zest from 1 medium lemon into a mixing bowl.
+Measure and add 1-1/4 cups unbleached all-purpose flour, 1 tablespoon baking powder, 2 teaspoons sugar, 1/4 teaspoon salt and the zest from 1 medium lemon into a mixing bowl.

 Use a whisk to combine.

 Next crack in one egg and add in 1/2 teaspoon pure vanilla extract.

 Pour in 1 cup and 2 tablespoons whole milk.

 Whisk until majority of the ingredients are combined.

 Then pour in the (cooled) melted butter.